GianLorenzetto/GianLorenzetto.github.io-www/_posts/2016-03-03-yow-2015-highlights.md

 date: 2016-03-03 15:00:00
 ---

-A few quick highlights from YOW!
-2015.
-Presentations are online at the [YOW!
+Some highlights and a short summary from my attendance at [YOW!](http://yowconference.com.au) 2015.
+All the presentations are online at the [YOW!
 Australia](https://www.youtube.com/user/YOWAustralia) YouTube channel.

-The individual headings are linked to the YouTube videos.
-Note that I attended the Melbourne event, but some of the video's are from Sydney or Brisbane events.
+Note that the section headings are linked to the corresponding presentation video.
+I attended the Melbourne conference, but some of the video's are from Sydney or Brisbane events.

 <!--more-->